Stargirl (TV series)

 DC's Stargirl, or simply Stargirl, is an American superhero television series created by Geoff Johns that premiered on streaming service DC Universe.
 It is based on the DC Comics superhero Courtney Whitmore, created by Johns and Lee Moder.
 The series follows high school student Courtney Whitmore who discovers the cosmic staff originally wielded by Starman and becomes the inspiration for a new generation of superheroes who become the new incarnation of the Justice Society of America.

 DC Universe ordered the series in July 2018.
 Brec Bassinger was cast as Courtney Whitmore that September, with additional castings for her family members, the Justice Society of America, and the Injustice Society of America through February 2019.
 Filming for the series began in March 2019 in the Atlanta metropolitan area.
-Stargirl premiered on DC Universe on May 18, 2020; the season consists of 13 episodes and also aired the following day on the broadcast network The CW.
-In July 2020, the series was renewed for a second season, subtitled Summer School which premiered on August 10, 2021, exclusively on The CW.
-In May 2021, the series was renewed for a third season, subtitled Frenemies which premiered on August 31, 2022.
-In October 2022, it was announced that the third season would be its last.
+Stargirl premiered on DC Universe on May 18, 2020; the first season consists of 13 episodes and also aired the following day on the broadcast network The CW.
+The second season, subtitled Summer School premiered on August 10, 2021, exclusively on The CW.
+The third and final season, subtitled Frenemies premiered on August 31, 2022.

 Ahead of the series premiere, characters from the series were featured in a cameo during the Arrowverse crossover "Crisis on Infinite Earths" through archive footage.
 It established Stargirl as existing on a parallel Earth to the Arrowverse.
-The show has received positive reviews from critics.
+The show has received critical acclaim.

 Premise

 One decade after most members of the Justice Society of America (JSA) are killed in battle against the Injustice Society of America (ISA), Courtney Whitmore, a high school student who moved to Blue Valley, discovers the Cosmic Staff of Starman and learns that her stepfather Pat Dugan used to be his sidekick.
 After encountering the remnants of the ISA which now include the mysterious Dragon King and his daughter Cindy Burman, Courtney becomes the inspiration for a whole new generation of superheroes and recruits Yolanda Montez, Rick Tyler, and Beth Chapel.

-In season two, Stargirl and the JSA contend with the re-emergence of former ISA member Shade and a mysterious entity known as Eclipso, who works with Cindy to create a new ISA called Injustice Unlimited.
+In the second season, Stargirl and the JSA contend with the re-emergence of former ISA member Shade and a mysterious entity known as Eclipso, who works with Cindy to create a new ISA called Injustice Unlimited.
 When Eclipso breaks free from Cindy's control, the JSA works to stop him and finds new allies in Jennie-Lynn Scott, Jakeem Williams, Thunderbolt, a rescued Charles McNider, a revived Starman, and former ISA members Solomon Grundy, Sportsmaster, and Tigress.

-In season three, the heroes and villains living in Blue Valley become embroiled in a murder mystery after former ISA member Steven Sharpe is found dead, while someone has been spying on them with cameras placed all over town.
-It turns out that a reconstituted Icicle was responsible as he is in league with the JSA's old enemy Ultra-Humanite and Dragon King.
+In the third and final season, the heroes and villains living in Blue Valley become embroiled in a murder mystery after former ISA member Steven Sharpe is found dead, while someone has been spying on them with cameras placed all over town.
+It turns out that a reconstituted Icicle was responsible as he is in league with the JSA's old enemy Ultra-Humanite and a surviving Dragon King.